pierreay/wisec_demos/README.md

 If you add two phones, they can send each other messages.

+TODO: fix, as of know asterisk and calls are not working.

 Once you are done, close all the programs.

 Then, halt the virtual machine.